Skip to content

 Available

-Jack was initially very fearful and had a fear of sudden movements.
-Here, he learned to trust people and even enjoys cuddling, though only on his terms and without being pressured.
+Breed: German Shepherd-Mix Gender: male Birthdate: ca. June 2016 Size: ca. 57 cm The now 7-year-old male dog was dropped off at the animal shelter by his owner in March 2019.
+Jack was initially very fearful and also had a fear of sudden movements.
+Here, he learned to trust people, and he also likes to cuddle sometimes, although on his terms, and does not want to be pressured.
 With strangers, he is initially suspicious and needs time to get used to them.
-He gets along with larger female dogs.
-Currently, Jack has developed into a confident male dog who is attentive to his people and his run.
+He is compatible with larger female dogs.
+Meanwhile, Jack has developed into a confident male dog who is attentive to his people and his run.
 He walks well on a leash and enjoys long walks.
-Jack has a prey drive and is territorial, defending his food and treats, though he takes treats with caution despite his enthusiasm.
+Jack has a prey drive and is territorially inclined.
+He defends his food and treats, and despite enthusiasm, he takes treats out of the hand cautiously.
+For Jack, we are looking for dog-experienced people who can handle him confidently and take the time to get to know him thoroughly.
+In his new home, there should be no children and no cats.
+This animal was abandoned.

+Rasse: Schäferhund-Mix Geschlecht: männlich Geburtsdatum: ca. 06/2016 Größe: ca. 57 cmDer mittlerweile 7-jährige Rüde wurde im März 2019 von seinem Besitzer im Tierheim einfach angebunden bzw. ausgesetzt.
 Jack war anfangs sehr schreckhaft und hatte auch Angst vor schnellen Bewegungen.
 Bei uns lernte er Vertrauen in Menschen zu fassen, kuschelt auch mal gerne, allerdings zu seinen Konditionen und möchte hier auch nicht bedrängt werden.
 Bei Fremden ist er erst einmal misstrauisch und muss sich langsam an diese gewöhnen.
 Mit größeren Hündinnen ist er verträglich.
 Mittlerweile hat sich Jack zu einem selbstbewussten Rüden entwickelt, der gut auf seine Menschen und seinen Auslauf aufpasst.
 Er läuft gut an der Leine und mag ausgedehnte Spaziergänge.
 Jack hat einen Jagdtrieb und ist territorial veranlagt.
 Sein Futter und Kausachen verteidigt er, Leckerlis nimmt er trotz Enthusiasmus vorsichtig aus der Hand.
+Für Jack suchen wir hundeerfahrene Menschen, die ihn souverän führen können und sich die Zeit nehmen, ihn ausgiebig kennenzulernen.
+In seinem neuen Zuhause sollten keine Kinder und auch keine Katzen leben.

 Size